MingFei2001/capstone-website/README.md

 Above is the business case for the project.
 The main goal here is to create a website simulating the situation EcoTravel is in.

 Their setup have several issues including:
-- *Low Availability*: Users may encounter downtime or slow performance due to limited resources
+- **Low Availability**: Users may encounter downtime or slow performance due to limited resources
-- *Not Scalable*: The website struggles to handle spikes in user traffic, hindering our reach.
+- **Not Scalable**: The website struggles to handle spikes in user traffic, hindering our reach.
-- *Not Secure*: Existing security measures might not be robust enough to protect user data effectively.
+- **Not Secure**: Existing security measures might not be robust enough to protect user data effectively.
-- *Not Redundant*: A single point of failure could potentially take the entire website offline.
+- **Not Redundan*t*: A single point of failure could potentially take the entire website offline.
-- *Manual Troubleshooting*: Resolving issues often requires manual intervention, leading to delays and inefficiencies.
+- **Manual Troubleshooting**: Resolving issues often requires manual intervention, leading to delays and inefficiencies.

 Migration to AWS will be the key to overcome these limitation and build a robust online platfrom.